-Discover the Top 10 UK Surfing Facts
+The Top 10 UK Surfing Facts of All Time

 Surfing in the UK has come a long way from the early days of the surfing pioneers in the Channel Islands and Newquay.
 The surfing season in the UK is from early Autumn until the spring and today there are established surfing spots around the country along with surf schools and groups for beginners and advanced surfers.

 For a little surfing trivia, read our top 10 facts on UK surfing.